Introduction to PCIe Express:

 Memory or IO Data write:

 When the master device wants to write 32-bit data onto the peripheral device, it initiates a write transfer request on the PCIe bus.
 This packet consists of a header, which is either 3 or 4 DWs long (depending on if 32 or 64-bit addressing is used) and one 32-bit DW to be written.
-Write to memory happens in bursts.
-When the write requests are non-post requiring completion, the throughput reduces to Mbps as each writes request must wait for completion.
+Write-to memory happens in bursts.
+When the write requests are non-post requiring completion, the throughput reduces to Mbps as each write request must wait for completion.
 IO and configuration transactions are single transactions.
-When PCIe master requests to read Memory, The PCIe device reads the data and responds to master with the read data as completion with data message.
+When the PCIe master requests to read Memory, The PCIe device reads the data and responds to the master with the read data as completion with the data message.

 Terminologies associated with PCIe: